jkai99/ProjectPinID/README.md

 Validate the Output: Confirm that the data read back is what is expected.
 If it is, then the pins support SPI.

 Output Results: The Pico Tool should be monitoring on serial monitor and receive data from the scratched pico.

+User Guide:
+Before conducting testing, ensure that both the debugger tool board and the scratched, victim board are both connected to the testing computer.
+To activate the testing for each protocol, press the buttons on the Pico that correspond to the desired protocol to be tested:

+GP20 - UART
+GP21 - I2C (Only press after wires are connected, to print output to the serial monitor) GP22 - SPI

+UART
+To test for UART, connect GP1 on the debugger board to the desired pins for testing.
+Observe output in the serial monitor.
+The code will conduct testing on different baud rates, and if readable, alphabetic letters are sent and displayed on the serial monitor, UART is present on the pin being tested.

+SPI
+To test for SPI, connect GP3 on the debugger board to the desired pins for testing.
+The different outputs observed will lead to several conclusions about the pin being tested.
+No response: Master In Slave Out (MISO)
+Stable Signal: Clock
+Identified from UART testing: Chip Select (During UART testing, when jibberish, unreadable characters are sent, it shows that it is initialised as high, therefore it is a Chip Select pin)
+Unstable Clock Signal: Master Out Slave In (MOSI)

+I2C
+To test for I2C, connect GP4 and GP5 to pairs of consecutive pins on the scratched board.
+To produce output, once connected, press GP21 to print output to the serial monitor.

+Task Allocation
+BRANDON LOO JIA LE
+UART ,I2C / SPI pin identification

+EUGENE TAN JUN YU
+I2C / SPI pin identification

+NG JING KAI
+UART , I2C / SPI pin identification

+DANZEL LIM
+I2C, SPI pin identification

+EUGENE TAN LE XUAN
+Floater I2C / SPI pin identification